AndreyGermanov/phones_reader/README.md

-# phones_reader
+# Handwritten phone numbers recognizer

-Handwritten phone numbers recognizer
+The source code for this article: